thevinodpatidar/collabwizard-frontend/README.md

-## Created by - vinod ,Rishabh ,Devang.
+## Created by - Vinod ,Rishabh ,Devang.
 # explanation
 CollabWizard is an social media platform for the teachers to interact ,learn and use to with technology,where teachers can share there notes,lectures,and other resources.